Bordi00/Network-Security-23-24/README.md

 To implement this attack we will use the github repo created by [@Avielyo10](https://github.com/Avielyo10/DNS-Amplification-Lab?tab=readme-ov-file)

-On the provided Lubuntu VM create Docker network: `docker network create Lab`.
+On the provided Lubuntu VM (if you are a UniTN student) or in you local machine create Docker network: `docker network create Lab`.

 Run and connect to Sniff: